Sayansheykhi/Individual-HW4/README.md

-# HW4 - Staff Q&A JavaFX Application

-This project is a **JavaFX desktop application** designed for staff users to manage and moderate Q&A content in an educational system.
-It allows staff to view, filter, and edit questions, send private feedback to users, and view summary reports.

----

-## 📁 Project Structure

----

-## 🚀 Features

-- ✅ View and moderate all submitted questions and answers
-- ✅ Filter by keyword and resolution status
-- ✅ Send private feedback messages to students and reviewers
-- ✅ View summary reports (resolved, unanswered, total answers, etc.)
-- ✅ Full unit test coverage using JUnit

----

-## 🛠️ Technologies

-- Java 11+
-- JavaFX
-- JUnit 5
-- Eclipse (recommended IDE)

----

-## 🧪 Running the Project

-### ✅ In Eclipse:
-1. Clone or download this repository.
-2. Open Eclipse and select **File → Import → Existing Projects into Workspace**.
-3. Choose the `HW4` folder.
-4. Run any `*.java` class with a `show(Stage stage)` method as a **JavaFX Application**.

-### ✅ To Run Tests:
-- Right-click on the `test/` folder → **Run As → JUnit Test**.
-- Make sure JUnit 5 is available on your classpath.

----

-## 📄 Author

-**Sajjad (Sayan)**
-*Staff Q&A JavaFX UI - HW4 @ ASU*

----

-## 💬 Notes

-- This project assumes a pre-existing SQLite (or similar) backend via `DatabaseHelper`.
-- UI is kept lightweight for academic demonstration purposes.
-- Feedback and improvements welcome!
+CSE360 Interactive Peer-Review & Q&A Platform

+This project is a JavaFX desktop application designed for students, instructors, reviewers, and administrators to collaborate on coursework through real-time Q&A, peer reviews, and private messaging.

+📁 Project Structure

+src/
+├─ main/
+│  ├─ java/com/cse360/
+│  │  ├─ controllers/      # JavaFX controller classes for UI pages
+│  │  ├─ models/           # Domain classes: User, Question, Answer, Review, etc.
+│  │  ├─ utils/            # Validators, recognizers, DatabaseHelper
+│  └─ resources/
+│     ├─ fxml/             # FXML layout files
+│     └─ styles/           # CSS stylesheets
+└─ test/
+   ├─ java/com/cse360/     # JUnit test classes

+🚀 Features

+✅ Role-based dashboards for Admin, Instructor, Reviewer, and Student

+✅ Real-time Q&A: post questions, submit answers, and comment

+✅ Interactive peer-review scorecard for structured feedback

+✅ Secure, in-app private messaging with unread indicators

+✅ Account setup wizard with email, username, and password validation

+✅ Automatic activity logging and summary report generation

+🛠️ Technologies

+Java 17+

+JavaFX 17+

+Maven for build and dependency management

+JUnit 5 for unit testing

+SQLite or MySQL (configurable via DatabaseHelper)

+🧪 Running the Project

+✅ In Your IDE

+Clone or download this repository.

+Import as a Maven project (File → Import → Existing Maven Project).

+Run StartCSE360.java as a JavaFX Application.

+✅ To Run Tests

+Right-click on the src/test/java folder → Run As → JUnit Test.

+📄 Author

+Sajjad "Sayan" SheykhiB.S.
+Computer Science @ ASU

+💬 Notes

+Ensure your database is set up and the JDBC URL is configured in DatabaseHelper.java.

+The UI is designed for academic demonstration and can be extended for production use.

+Contributions, issues, and suggestions are welcome!